woowacourse-precourse/javascript-lotto/docs/README.md

 - [x] calculate win stats
 - [x] calculate earning rate by dividing prize money by payment amount and rounding to one decimal place
     - [x] round off to one decimal place with precision
-- [x] print win stats and earning rate
+- [x] print out win stats and earning rate